data-dot-all/dataall/pages/code.md

 In addition, we define some CodePipeline deployment stages such as the stage that deploys the backend code `BackendStage` from `stacks/backend_stage`.

-In the pipeline stack `PipelineStack` we deploy the following, which deploy the sub-stacks:
+In the pipeline stack `PipelineStack` we deploy the following stacks and sub-stacks:
 - `AlbFrontStage`
   - `AlbFrontStack`: Application Load Balancer for the UI applications
 - `CloudfrontStage`